 There was a dedicated episode where SG-1 goes to Atlantis to find out the secrets of the Deus ex Machina that'll save the galaxy, in the process both teams save the other one from disaster by the series' two Big Bads.
 Additionally, several episodes of Atlantis have included scenes set in the SGC.

-The various Star Trek series saw many of these, beginning with The Next Generation, although events in one series rarely affected the others.
+The various Star Trek series saw many of these, beginning with Star Trek: The Next Generation, although events in one series rarely affected the others.
 The crossovers became more frequent in later years.

 Tinsel was crossed over by Jacob's Cross during the brief engagement between Phillip Ade-Williams and Chi-Chi Nwachukwu-Abayomi.

 Top Gear crossed over with Ground Force for Sport Relief calling the one-off Top Ground Gear Force.
 They ended up destroying Sir Steve Redgrave's garden in typical Top Gear fashion.

 Two and a Half Men with the CSI Verse franchise, on the episodes "Fish in a Drawer" and "Two and a Half Deaths," where each show's writing team wrote the other show's episode.

 Ultraman and Kamen Rider had a crossover short in the early '90s, unexpected considering each series is from a different company.

 Ultraman Mebius has crossovers with older/the original Ultra Series throughout its run.
 Be it from classic monsters to the older heroes showing up for a team up.
 The Movie, Ultraman Mebius and the Ultra Brothers takes this to 11.

 The WB once had a night dedicated to crossing over their shows.
 A character from one show would pop up in another, mostly for laughs and night contribute much to episode's plot.
 It was parodied in that night's episode of Unhappily Ever After, wherein Jackee Harry and hinted that The Wayans Bros. were "waiting in the car".